 Tip: You can begin work on an outdated yet still valid sample while you generate a new one based on the current recipe.

 - Some advanced sampling options are available only with execution across a scan of the full dataset.

 - Undo/redo do not change the sample state, even if the sample becomes invalid.

 With each step that is added or modified to your recipe, Cloud Dataprep by TRIFACTA checks to see if the current sample is valid.
 Samples are valid based on the state of your flow and recipe at the step when the sample was collected.
-If you add steps before the step where it was created, the currently active sample to be invalidated.
+If you add steps before the step where it was created, the currently active sample can be invalidated.
 For example, if you change the source of data, then the sample in the Transformer page no longer applies, and a new sample must be displayed.

 Tip: After you have completed a step that significantly changes the number of rows, columns, or both in your dataset, you may need to generate a new sample, factoring in any costs associated with running the job.
 Performance costs may be displayed in the Transformer page.

 NOTE: If you modify a SQL statement for an imported dataset, any samples based on the old SQL statement are invalidated.

 - The Transformer page reverts to displaying the most recently collected sample that is currently valid.